bensonji5482/sep10-freedom-project/tool/learning-log.md

 <a-cone position="2 0.5 -3" radius="0.5" height="1.5" color="green"></a-cone>
 <a-sky color="lightblue"></a-sky>
 ```
 * The first four were original shapes of the simulation while I modified the numbers.
-I ended up learning
+I ended up learning 2 new shapes for the simulation and learned how to change sky color with it already being there at the start.

 ### X/X/XX:
 * Text